ishansharma495/salesanalysis/README.md

 Using the ‘DISTINCT’ function:

-•	Identified what the customer types were, and the methods of payments used.
+•	Identified what the customer types were, and the methods of payments used

 <summary>
 <details>